authentic jane austen

 As Gentle Readers of this blog might guess, anything ‘authentic’ is of great interest, so what better to present than the first and early editions of JANE AUSTEN novels.
 I love books.google.com – though they make it very difficult to find all volumes of multi-volume sets, and sometimes pages are missing or out of sequence.
 Those below with ‘complete’ were (when last perused!) all present and accounted for.
-Volume I of Pride and Prejudice and volume III of Sense and Sensibility are still (July 2012) missing.
+August 2014: FINALLY!
+A COMPLETE set of Sense and Sensibility, 1811 printing!
+Volume I of Pride and Prejudice is still missing.
+Check out my new find of Eighteenth-Century Book Tracker.

 Sense and Sensibility